 The American Academy of Pediatrics and the American Academy of Ophthalmologists (2 groups of medical experts) recommend that children and teens should have their eyes checked every 1-3 years.
 Your primary care provider will check your vision at your yearly checkup.
 Some schools also do vision testing.
 You will be referred to an eye specialist for more testing if necessary.
 If you wear glasses or contact lenses, you should see an eye specialist once a year (or more often if you have an eye condition).

 What’s the difference between vision testing and an eye exam?

-Vision testing tells how well you can see, usually by having you read a chart with letters of different sizes.
+Vision testing tells how well you can see, usually by having you read a chart with letters or symbols of different sizes.
 This is also called an acuity test.
 The test helps the eye specialist figure out if you need glasses or contacts to improve your vision.
 A full eye exam usually takes longer since it tests not only your vision, but other parts of your eyes as well.

 What happens during an eye exam?

 During an eye exam, the eye specialist performs tests to make sure your eyes are healthy.
 You may have a full eye exam or just a few tests, depending on what he/she thinks you need.
 Eye exams aren’t usually painful, but your eyes may feel a little irritated after the testing.

 - Dilation: The eye specialist may put drops in your eyes to dilate your pupils, which makes them bigger for a little while.
 It takes about 10-20 minutes for the medicine to work.
 Your eye specialist will then be able to look at the back of your eyes (called the retina), to check for any problems.

 - Pressure: The eye specialist may put the tip of an instrument called a tonometer near your eye.
 You will feel a quick puff of air.
 This tests the pressure of your eyes, which is also called tonometry, and is a test for glaucoma.